 Early diagnosis is key to the effective treatment of schizophrenia.
 In a recent study, scientists probed neural activity in the hunt for rogue connectivity.
 Their findings may help clinicians catch schizophrenia before the first psychotic episode.

 Treatment is much more effective if doctors can diagnose the condition early.
 Currently, however, specialists cannot diagnose schizophrenia until an individual has had their first psychotic episode.
-At this point, an individual’s behavior can change dramatically, and they “may lose touch with some aspects of reality.”
+At this point, an individual’s behavior can change dramatically, and they “may

 Recently, a team of researchers decided to look in detail at patterns in neural activity.
 They hoped to identify a signature in how parts of the brain communicate that might predict onset.